Sustainability interventions in nursing wards

 Intervention

-Exclusion: Pediatric departments due to the different sizes of pulse oximeters used for small children and neonates.
+Exclusion: pediatric departments because of the different sizes of saturation sensors used in infants and neonates.

 Implementation approach